parttimenerd/swp/README.md

 ![Automaton construction GIF](img/example.gif)

-This branch contains the nildumu project (my master thesis project) as sub package.
+This branch contains the nildumu project (part of my master thesis) as a sub package.

 It's licensed under the GPLv3 and MIT license.